id-url-safe¶

 expanded spec¶

-The invariant is guaranteed at the MINT, not patched at each use. source-of-truth's loader (reId
+The invariant is guaranteed at the MINT, not patched at each use. [[source-of-truth]]'s loader keys each

-/ it is a URL-unreserved, wikilink-, and DOM-safe char.
-So a disambiguated id like .config_spec-scout
+unambiguous, but unlike / it is a URL-unreserved, wikilink-, and DOM-safe char.
+So a disambiguated id

-is still one token — the same shape a non-colliding id already wears.
+like .plugins_spec-scout is still one token — the same shape a non-colliding id already wears.
+The mint

 Because the mint guarantees it, every RESOLVE site is uniform and needs no special-casing: